-The County of Ventura holds monthly events for the collection of hazardous waste on an appointment basis at the Pollution Prevention Center.
+The County of Ventura holds approximately nine monthly events, during the year, for the collection of hazardous waste on an appointment basis at the Pollution Prevention Center.
 Most jurisdictions offer monthly HHW collection events by appointment and some have an online appointment system for added convenience.
 These collection events are free for residents.
 Check the “residents who may attend” column by clicking the Hazardous Waste Information Icon to determine which HHW facility serves you.

 - The County of Ventura’s Integrated Waste Management Division developed the Clean Up! brochure which covers recycling a myriad of products and materials countywide.
 For an English version click here.
 Para la version en Español oprime aqui.